Stupididioy/fragout/README.md

 Also, I am going to work on a system to edit objects.
 It will use HTML select and option thingies to edit the various things in it.

+As of 2/1/25 (MM/DD/YY) I have a roadmap on how I'll develop a demo that has the whole Sandstone Temple section done.